Python 3 - Pickle

 - Cons: it means that non-Python programs may not be able to reconstruct pickled Python objects.

-- JSON is a text serialization format (it outputs unicode text, although most of the time it is then encoded to utf-8), while pickle is a binary serialization format;
+- JSON is a text serialization format, while pickle is a binary serialization format;

 - JSON is human-readable, while pickle is not;

 - JSON is interoperable and widely used outside of the Python ecosystem, while pickle is Python-specific;